dwinter/rentrez_ms/winter.md

 the Gene record discovered in the search above.
 The function `entrez_link` can be used to find cross-referenced records.
-In this case, a single call to `entrez_link` can identify human APP sequences in the nucleotide database in general and a restrictive subsets of that database in particular.
+In this case, a single call to `entrez_link` can identify human APP sequences in the nucleotide database in general and in an number of restrictive subsets of that database.

 ```r